Onefootball/onefootball-angular-components/README.md

 #### diacriticStrip

-It's a filter that takes in a string and changes all letters with accents with ther not accented substitutes ('dégagé' ==> 'defage', 'Mützen' => Mutzen).
+It's a filter that takes in a string and changes all letters with accents with their not accented substitutes ('dégagé' ==> 'defage', 'Mützen' => Mutzen).

 Original js code - [lehelk] (http://web.archive.org/web/20120918093154/http://lehelk.com/2011/05/06/script-to-remove-diacritics/).